 Just a few days earlier the lawmaker had introduced a bill to reduce DUI among drivers under 21.

-In 2005, Sen. Russ Decker ran a red light and police pulled him over.
+In 2005, Sen. Russ Decker ran a red light.
+So police pulled him over.
 He failed parts of a field sobriety test.
-The senator’s BAC was 0.086%
+However, failing even a single part means failing the entire test.
+The senator’s BAC was 0.08

 Police saw a car unsafely swerving in 2004.
-They pulled the car over.
+So they pulled the car over.
 The driver was Rep. Shirley Krug.
-She showed clear signs of intoxication so they arrested her for operating while intoxicated.
+She showed clear signs of intoxication so they arrested her for operating while intoxicated

 Consequently, the Assembly ethics panel held a hearing in April of 2010.
 Woods admitted his guilt of drunken driving.
 However, he denied having been under the influence of the drugs.
-He announced he wouldn’t run for re-election.
+After that, he announced he wouldn’t run for re-election.

 Wood reached a plea agreement with prosecutors.
 He pleaded guilty to all three OWIs of alcohol.
 In exchange, prosecution dropped the OWIs of drugs.